 It wasn't until 2,000 years after people in Africa were farming these fruits that they began to emerge in various Mediterranean countries and then the rest of Europe.

-What is now the United States didn't have watermelon until much later.
+What was now the United States didn't have watermelon until much later.
 The European colonizers brought watermelons over to America in the 16th century.
 The first watermelons grown in America were planted in what is now Florida.

 Where are the Most Watermelons Grown?

-While the Northeastern area of Africa is where watermelons originated, they're no longer the leading producer of this fruit in the world.
-China is now the leading producer of watermelons in the world, with more than 63 million metric tons.
+While the northeastern region of Africa is where watermelons originated, that region is no longer the current leading producer of this fruit in the world.

 Delicious Ways to Eat Watermelon